-□ Saved patterns
+Saved patterns

 Frequently used patterns and combined patterns can be saved on the machine's memory and easily retrieved using (Preset utility stitch/saved pattern key) and the numeric keys.
-For details, refer to "Saving patterns" (page 126).
+For details, refer to "Saving patterns" (page 130).

-■ Number selection
+Number selection

-After pressing (A) (Utility stitch key), (A) (Decorative stitch key) or (A) (Character stitch key) to select the stitch mode, use the numeric keys to type in the number for the desired stitch.
+After pressing () (Utility stitch key), () (Decorative stitch key) or (A) (Character stitch key) to select the stitch mode, use the numeric keys to type in the number for the desired stitch.

-- 1 Utility stitch key

-- 2 Decorative stitch key
+- Decorative stitch key

 - 3 Character stitch key

-- Numeric keys
+- 4 Numeric keys